realcoloride/node_characterai/README.md

 ## Intro

-`node_characterai` is an unopiniated TypeScript wrapper for Character.AI, which aims to give life to characters using AI!
+`node_characterai` is an unopiniated TypeScript client and wrapper for Character.AI.
+It allows you to use the website and app with a developer friendly programmable interface.

 **Preface:**